 Regenerative medicine techniques are one of the most exciting developments in treating musculoskeletal injuries and diseases.
-Board-certified pain management specialist Aarti Singla, MD, MBA, at Beacon Orthopaedics & Sports Medicine in Liberty Township and Cincinnati, Ohio, specializes in using platelet-rich plasma (PRP) regenerative medicine injections.
+Board-certified pain management specialist Aarti Singla, MD, MBA, at Beacon Orthopaedics & Sports Medicine in West Chester Township and Cincinnati, Ohio, specializes in using platelet-rich plasma (PRP) regenerative medicine injections.
 PRP helps you heal more quickly and produce healthy new tissue using growth factors from your blood.
 Call Beacon Orthopaedics & Sports Medicine to find out more about regenerative medicine or book an appointment online today.

 Regenerative medicine is an approach that uses the healing qualities of certain cells in your body to help repair damaged or diseased tissues.
 These cells are capable of replacing lost tissue, providing pain relief, and accelerating repair and recovery.